-Please give details of methods of engagement, your strategy for prioritizing engagements and measures of success

-Our properties are managed by third party property management companies and operators.
-These groups handle the day to day operations of the facilities.
-We engage these partners on our GHG emissions and climate change strategies through the sharing of best practice techniques, the sharing of information on capital expenditure projects and tenant improvement projects that will result in the most energy efficient implementation, communications on utility monitoring and reporting, identification and submission emission and energy reduction project opportunities, development of strong business relationships, and providing a focus on sustainability.
+Please give details of methods of engagement, your strategy for prioritizing engagement and measures of success expenditure projects and tenant improvement projects that will result in the most energy efficient implementation, communications on utility monitoring and reporting, identification and submission emission and energy reduction project opportunities, development of strong business relationships, and providing a focus on sustainability.
 In addition, we conduct an annual conference with our management companies that includes breakout training sessions targeting energy and emissions reduction and preventive maintenance and best practices.
-Our 2014 annual conference attracted over 280 participants each of which gained insight regarding achieving environmental targets as well as sustainability management techniques.
+Our 2015 annual conference attracted over 300 participants each of which gained insight regarding achieving environmental targets as well as sustainability management techniques.